Music Intent

 As a school, and in accordance with the National Curriculum’s expectations, we aim to ensure that all pupils:

-Within the curriculum students gain understanding of music of a variety of styles and cultures, through listening, performing and composing, including Pentatonic Folk Music (focus on East Asia), West African Music (vocal and instrumental), Brazilian Samba, as well as a range of Classical and Pop styles.
+Within the curriculum students gain understanding of music of a variety of styles and cultures, through listening, performing and composing, including Pentatonic Folk Music (focus on East Asia), West African Music (vocal and instrumental), Brazilian Samba, as well as a range of Classical and Pop styles from a diverse range of composers.

 We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
-As part of our cultural capital experiences we aim to perform in the wider community every year, with events such as singing at local care homes, collaborating with our local Community Choir and as part of the national Young Voices programme.
+As part of our cultural capital experiences we aim to perform in the wider community every year, with events such as singing at local care homes, on the pitch at Headingly Stadium and as part of the national Young Voices programme.

 Implementation